axibase/atsd/finance/trades-delete.md

 # Delete Trades

-## Description

-Deletes trades for the instrument.
+The endpoint deletes trades for the instrument.

 The deleted trades are not physically removed from the database until a corresponding [administrative action](#physical_deletion) is performed against the `atsd_trade` table.